 I hope that gives you a better idea how to better manage your month to month bills stress.
 Most importantly, if you are feeling discouraged right now, please reach out to me!
 I would love to help you.
 I am not a professional, but I do have a few tricks up my sleeve from a bout of sheer bad luck and dumb decisions which have resulted in good experience.

-We have a free Four Day Family Finance Course on the blog to help you sort out your crazy and find a starting point.
+We have a free Four Day Family Finance Workbook on the blog to help you sort out your crazy and find a starting point.
 There are so many aspects to family finance it’s hard to know where to start, especially when you feel buried neck deep in the sand.

 You are awesome!
 Go kick some finance butt!!